dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

 ### Parameters

 !!!
 Note
-    For keypads the request body should be an empty object.
+    For keypads and keyfobs the request body shall be an empty object.

+        { }

 <table class="table table-bordered">
   <thead>